tiborsimon/tiborsimon.github.io/_posts/2015-07-10-project-management-in-evernote.md

 With this article you will be able to use Evernote as a task management system.
 This system offers you the followings:

-- Keep track of your tasks
+- Keep track of your projects
-- Keep the tasks and the corresponding knowledge in one place
+- Keep the projects and the corresponding knowledge in one place
 - Manage task dependencies
 - Set up reminders and due dates
-- Keep your files organized and in association with the tasks
+- Keep your files organized and in association with the projects

 # Warning!